How to open a US business bank account from Australia

 An Airwallex USD Global Account is your ticket to banking in the US

 We make it easy for you to reach the US market with a USD Dollar Global Account.
 There’s no need to visit a bank branch in the US, no need to supply a US address, and you can use your existing Australian IDs.
-You’re able to open your Airwallex Global Account online, without even leaving your home.
+You’re able to open your Airwallex Global Account online, without even leaving your home, furthermore not just being able to send money in AUD / USD, Airwallex allows you to open:

 Then, when you open a USD Foreign Currency Account you get issued with a US account number.
 This number allows you to receive, hold and send USD without the need to exchange funds or fork out for exchange fees.